 E-6 Practice: There is only one practice per rider.
 Any rider found practicing in any other rider classification other than the one for which that rider is classified for will be blacked flag off the track.
 Penalty will be backwards start 1st moto.

 E-7 Any rider competing during their disqualification or suspension periods shall be suspended for one additional year.

-E-8 Each rider is responsible to notify the NESC in writing should any information on the rider’s card be incorrect or should there be an address change within the racing year.
+E-8 Each rider is responsible to notify the NESC in writing should any information on the rider’s card be incorrect, if they have moved up in classification (anywhere) or should there be an address change within the racing year.